Kunal-debug-png/drone-management-system/README.md

 - **Leaflet Markers**: CDN-hosted marker icons
 - **Icons**: Lucide React icon library (self-contained)

-### No External API Keys Required
+### No External Dependencies Required
-This project is designed to work without any external API keys or paid services:
+This project is designed to work completely offline after initial load:
-- Maps use free OpenStreetMap tiles
+- Maps use free OpenStreetMap tiles (cached by browser)
-- All data is stored locally using browser LocalStorage
+- All data is stored locally using browser localStorage
-- Mock backend service simulates real database operations
+- No backend server or database required
+- No API keys or external services needed

 ## 🎯 Application Flow